tktb-tess/async-worker/README.md

 // send worker a message
 wo.postMessage('Hello worker!');

-// receive result from worker asynchronically const a = await wo.receive();
+// receive result from a worker asynchronously const a = await wo.receive();
 console.log(a); // Nice to meet you!